 1. Satisfactory academic progress is a condition for receipt of all financial aid resources and recipients, both Title IV and non-Title IV, administered by the College.
 Students who do meet the required standards will have all of their financial aid terminated.
 Students can view your current view their current SAP status on Self Service.

 2. Satisfactory academic progress is reviewed annually at the completion of the Spring term.
 Students who do not meet the standards will be placed in a financial aid loss status.
-Students will receive notification if they fail SAP by email communication to their Marietta College email address.
+Students will receive an email notification if they fail SAP to their Marietta College email address.
 There is no financial aid warning.
 Students may appeal a financial aid loss.

 The appeal letter must include the following elements: